Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ## Notes
 [^1]: Ljörn's sword is a Peterson Type L sword.
-[^2]: Before his adventure, Ljörn knew the story told in *Draugritt um minn Výss*.
+[^2]: Before his adventure, Ljörn knew the story told in *Draugrinn ór Mínu Minni*.
 Yngvarr, a character in the story, died when a draugr knocked him over and slashed him.
 During Ljörn's trip to the castle ruin, a draugr knocked him over (like Yngvarr) and almost killed him.
 When he and his accomplices fled, the draugr chased them.
 Ljörn only thought they lost the draugr when he heard the forest was quiet during their camp for the night.
 That moment is where his odd behaviors come from.
 [^3]: Juniper is a type of greater protection herb.